gobugger/gomarket/README.md

 ## Project Overview

-GoMarket is a privacy-first multi-vendor marketplace written in Go on top of PostgreSQL.
-Designed for privacy and security, it includes wallets and invoices, escrow, dispute resolution,vendor licenses and much more.
+GoMarket is a privacy-focused multi-vendor marketplace written in Go.
+It includes wallets and invoices, escrow, dispute resolution, vendor licenses and much more.
 Works with strict browser security settings.

 ⚠️ **Under construction**
-This software is in alpha stage and many components are not properly implemented yet.
+This software is in alpha stage and is missing necessary features and requires more review and testing.

 **Key Highlights:**
 - **Monero-native payments** - Privacy-focused transactions via Moneropay integration
 - **Multi-vendor support** - Complete marketplace infrastructure with vendor applications
 - **Wallets and invoices** - Both wallets and "walletless" payments supported
 - **Zero JavaScript architecture** - Enhanced security, works with JS disabled
+- **Localized** - Supports multiple languages and currencies
+- **Mobile friendly UI**
 - **Built with Go** - Leveraging Go's performance, safety, and simplicity

 ## Key Features